-If you use the "Level" tool a lot in the Compass app, you'll probably notice it gone now.
+If you use the "Level" tool a lot in the Compass app before, you'll probably notice it's gone now.
 That's because it has moved to the Measure app, which makes sense considering it's more closely related to measurements than directions.

 From inside Measure, tap "Level" in the bottom-right corner to begin using the tool.
 Your iPhone will be able to tell if you're using your phone horizontally or vertically, flat on a table, or held upright.
-When it's at zero degrees, your iPhone will turn green, indicating it's straight.
+When it's at zero degrees, your iPhone will turn green, indicating it's straight or level.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.